XVGREEN/Console-Shader/README.md

 # Console-Shader
-Some console shaders like animations
+Some console ascii animation using shader logic

+# How do i compile?
+go to src in your  terminal then type "make"